 They Last Longer

-As a matter of fact, the single most common reason that owners of RVs that came with LEDs from the factory end up replacing them anyway is because of failures.
-We’ve retrofitted our entire rig with top-quality LEDs, and have never had a single bulb failure.
+Your factory-installed RV LED lights might last longer than conventional bulbs, but upgrading to top-quality components can extend their lifespan exponentially.
+That means less maintenance and more long-term savings.
+In fact, the single most common reason owners of RVs with factory-installed LEDs end up replacing them is failure.
+We’ve retrofitted our entire rig with top-quality LEDs and have never had a single bulb failure.
 Ever.
 Not that they can’t fail, but they’re far more reliable than OEM bulbs… even OEM LEDs.

 Many Different Options to Choose From